 While most Japanese pull saws are designed for use with softwoods, this Gyokucho ryoba is made for hardwood.
 It will saw through all but the hardest materials like butter.

-This is the model I’ve personally used for more than five years now, without having to replace the blade.
+This was one of the first ryobas I bought, and I still use it more than six years later, without having to replace the blade.
 Any time I need a quick cut, whatever the orientation, this is the saw I reach for.

-As always, replacing the blade is easy and the blades themselves readily available.
+As always, replacing the blade is easy and the blades themselves are readily available.